 Subject: Multidisciplinary (Social Studies, Math, English/Language Arts)

-Eleventh Standard: Demonstrate environmental stewardship and a sense of service achieved through acknowledgement of the interconnectedness of humanity in historical, cultural, scientific, and spiritual contexts.
+Eleventh Standard: Demonstrate environmental stewardship and a sense of service achieved through acknowledgment of the interconnectedness of humanity in historical, cultural, scientific, and spiritual contexts.

 Introduction/Background:

 In 1819, just 13 years after the Lewis and Clark Expedition’s Voyage of Discovery that crossed parts of the Louisiana Purchase and a vast swath of what would become the United States, the U.S. Congress passed the “Civilization Fund Act.”
 This led to policies of assimilation for Native Americans who lived on lands that the U.S. was determined to acquire, such as the development of Indian Boarding Schools (Tyler, 1973).
 Though the Lewis and Clark exploration itself did not bring missionaries to Tribes along their route, there were two Tribes from the Rocky Mountain area that sent a delegation to St. Louis, seeking out Capt.
 Clark after the expedition.
 Some accounts say that this delegation was seeking religion, while other opinions say that was not the goal.
 In any case, this Tribal visit to St. Louis resulted in a quick response from missionaries of many denominations to set up missions across the western United States (National Park Service, 2002).
 The first mission school on record for Native American children, called Willamette Methodist Mission School at Mission Bottom, was founded near Salem, Oregon, in 1834 (Oregon State Parks, 2020).
 Many western missions were provided with funding from the “Civilization Fund Act,” because the goals of “educating” and “civilizing” Tribal children were aligned with assimilation and Christianization, disregarding the facts that Tribes lived in civil society and had their own religious beliefs and practices.
 The first Indian boarding school funded by the Bureau of Indian Affairs was opened in 1860, and it is located on the Yakama Indian Reservation in what is now the state of Washington (Partnership with Native Americans, 2020).